DarkDabula/my-modularized-hotas/status.md

 ![Right panel and button caps](./images/20220927_right_panel.jpg)

 ## 26. Sep 2022
-At the moment I am eager to play Elite Dangerous again, so I am pretty motivated to push this project foreward ;) Today I printed the (maybe final) panel for the buttons and the HAT module.
+At the moment I am eager to play Elite Dangerous again, so I am pretty motivated to push this project forward ;) Today I printed the (maybe final) panel for the buttons and the HAT module.
 I also printed a button cap prototype.
-A small problem will be wiring the HAT module because ther isn't much space.
+A small problem will be wiring the HAT module because there isn't much space.

 ![Right panel and button cap prototype](./images/20220926_button_panel.jpg)

 ## 25. Sep 2022
 I am designing the right main button panel of the thrust lever at the moment.
 I plan to put there 6 buttons and a HAT.
 The HAT module gave me a pretty hard time.
-First I wanted to use the new bkue button but I didn't get the mechanics to work.
+First I wanted to use the new blue button but I didn't get the mechanics to work.
 So I went back to the first micro switches and with that I got a promising prototype.

 ![Right panel parts prototypes](./images/20220925_panel_part_prototype.jpg)

-The next step will be to integrate the HAT module into the panel contruction.
+The next step will be to integrate the HAT module into the panel construction.

 ## 20. Aug 2022
-I designes the right part of the lever where many of the buttons and the HAT will be located.
+I designed the right part of the lever where many of the buttons and the HAT will be located.
 The print went pretty well.

 ![Left part of the lever](./images/20220820_right_part.png)

-I am also struggeling designing the button modules.
-The problem is that the swithes I wanted to use arent pretty compact.
+I am also struggling designing the button modules.
+The problem is that the switches I wanted to use aren't pretty compact.
 So I ordered some others at EBAY hoping that they are as reliable as the old ones.

 ![Switches](./images/20220820_switches.png)